ScottLogic/blog/_posts/2022-01-20-noJS-making-a-calculator-in-pure-css-html.md

 title: NoJS - Creating a calculator with only pure HTML and CSS.
 No Javascript!
 date: 2022-01-20 00:00:00 Z
 categories:
-- garora
 - Tech
 tags:
 - featured
 author: garora
 layout: default_post
 summary: Everyone loves CSS!
 So I built a calculator where the CSS handles the logic without the help of javascript.
 In this blog post, I will discuss how I achieved this and maybe make a case for my sanity for making it.
 image: garora/assets/2022-01-26/calc.png
 ---